Eating chocolate is fun, but holding your own chocolate tasting is even better – we explore how you can do it from home

 This should be the final process in your chocolate tasting, but this doesn’t mean your guests should consume their chocolate in one, swift bite.
 Instead, encourage them to place the chocolate on their tongue, letting all the nuanced cocoa notes slowly release from the gentle warmth of your mouth.

 This means that, not only do they savour the chocolate for longer, but their other senses can also pick up on the qualities of the chocolate.
 For example, the smell of chocolate becomes enhanced when heated, enabling your guests to breathe in the deep and intricate aromas of cocoa.

 Can you do a virtual chocolate tasting?

-Of course, if you’d rather let someone else be the host, then we offer a variety of chocolate tasting experiences, from our tasting adventure, which mainly focuses on the individual tastes of each chocolate, to our bean to bar experience, where you have a go at making the chocolate yourself!
+Of course, if you’d rather let someone else be the host, then we offer a bean to bar experience, where you can have a go at making the chocolate yourself!
 Whether you attend a chocolate tasting or not, next time you eat your chocolate, make sure you savour it – it’s worth it, we promise!